meinczingerm/sparse_reward_rl/README.md

 The project is dependent on the robosuite framework.
 To setup this framework simply follow the installation guide at https://robosuite.ai/docs/installation.html.
 (The project was tested with version 1.3.2 older versions can cause incompatibility issues, if you only manage to install older versions checkout 2nd point in Known issues.)
+All other dependency is listed in the environment.yml file.

+<h3>Models</h3>
+I implemented 3 models:
+1. Behavior Cloning (BC): Simple supervised model with input observation x and target y action used in the demonstration.
+2. TQCfD based on the model DDPGfD (Deep Deterministic Policy Gradient from Demonstration introduced in http://proceedings.mlr.press/v87/matas18a.html).
+3. HinDRL based on the model of Davchev et al. (2022) (https://openreview.net/forum?id=FKp8-pIRo3y)

+I explain the implementation details and the models themselves in the thesis, for a more clear understanding I suggest reading chapter 4.
+(Methodology).

 <h3>Known issues</h3>